raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

   long-lived (i.e., minutes or hours, rather than seconds).
 - Either end of the connection may initiate messages to the other.

-In this document the term "session" is used exclusively as described above, and is in no way related to the anachronistic term "session" as used in the obsolete "seven-layer model" that shaped the design of the failed OSI protocols of the 1980s.
+In this document the term "session" is used exclusively as described above.
+The term has no relationship to the "session layer" of the OSI "seven-layer model" popularized in the 1980s.

 A "DSO Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSO messages over the connection.